Asabeneh/30-Days-Of-Python/readme.md

 ![Python Scripting Shell](./images/opening_python_shell.png)

 The python interactive shell is opened.
-Let's do some basic mathematic operations (addition, subtraction, multiplication, division, modulus, exponent).
+Let's do some basic mathematic operations (addition, subtraction, multiplication, division, modulus,  exponential).
 Lets do some maths first before we write any python code:

 - 2 + 3 = 5